hlhunt/braintree_client_playground/README.md

    npm start
    ```

-   By default, this runs the app on port `3000`.
+   By default, this runs the app on port `3000` (i.e. `localhost:3000`.
 You can configure the port by setting the environmental variable `PORT`.

+4. Once on the home page, you can choose to go to the checkout form by selecting 'Checkout', or you can generate a table of the transactions in the last 3 months for your Braintree sandbox by clicking 'Generate'.